Florida School Districts Embrace the Coordinated School Health (CSH)/Whole School, Whole Community Whole Child (WSCC) Models

 School district policies and administrative support are essential to sustaining programs and activities that remove barriers to learning.
 In Florida, the Departments of Education (DOE) and Health (DOH) have benefited from a longstanding and formal agreement supporting efforts at the state, district and school levels to build a strong CSH/WSCC infrastructure.
 These models employ the support of families, communities, and schools working together to improve student health and to increase learning capacity.

 In 2009, eight districts completed the first FHSD Self-Assessment Tool and were recognized at the bronze and silver levels.
 Each year moving forward, additional districts voluntarily completed the self-assessment and reported great benefit from going through the process with their district teams.
-In 2017, 45 out of Florida’s 67 school districts were recognized as Florida Healthy School Districts.
-The designation is for a two year period and there are currently 14 gold, 17 silver and 14 bronze level districts.
+In 2019, 49 Florida school districts were recognized as Florida Healthy School Districts.
+The designation is for a two year period and there are currently 13 gold, 26 silver and 10 bronze level districts.

 Florida Healthy Districts are recognized in numerous ways: